 AP Calc or AP Stats

 AP Computer Science A - 12th

-CS A is an advanced course in computer science building on the basic skill learned in CS Principles to teach students authentic Android app development in Java.
+CS A is an advanced course in computer science building on the basic skill learned in CS Principles to teach students Java.
 Students complete activities and projects aligned with the College Board requirements then collaborate to create original solutions to problems of their own choosing by designing and implementing user interfaces and Web-based databases, as well as creating a game for their friends or an app to serve a real need in their community.
 The course aims to fully develop Object Oriented Programming skills and will require consummate engagements with the material for success.